 Be sure to check the hoses on your washing machine and refrigerator at least annually.
 If there are any cracks or bulges in the hose, you should have it replaced immediately.
 Regardless of the hose’s condition, it should always be replaced every five years.

 Your entire refrigerator unit should be inspected annually to ensure that other piping isn’t compromised and at risk for causing a leak.
 Often, leaks can go unnoticed and seep into support structures.
 A plumber will know where to look to make sure that there are no leaks in, or damage to, the unit.

 It’s also smart to check your AC units regularly.
 Window units will often drip water onto the outside of your house or on your yard.
 During times of increased usage, such as the spring and summer, you’ll want to ensure that this dripping isn’t causing degradation to the outside of your house, or causing a buildup in your yard that could seep into your basement or ground floor.

 If you have a central air unit, you’ll want to check the drain lines to make sure that they aren’t clogged.
 A yearly check should be enough to catch any clog before it becomes severe.

-You should make sure that your water heating unit is installed near a floor drain to mitigate any leaks.
+Make sure your water heating unit is installed near a floor drain to mitigate any leaks.
 If your floors don’t have drains, you can place a small, submersible pump near the water heater.
-This submersible pump will turn on if it senses water and begin pumping that excess water into a portable container.
+This submersible pump will turn on if it senses water and begin pumping excess water into a portable container.
 This may help lessen the severity of any damage from a leak that occurs before you’re able to find a professional to service the heater.